 5. 10-year MOP

-So these PLH flats are more for those who plan to live in the flat for the long-term.
+So these Prime flats are more for those who plan to live in the flat for the long term.

-On the other hand, what this also means is that if it’s time to register your kid for Primary One, but you don’t live within 1km radius of the desired school and you haven’t completed the 10-year MOP, forget about sending your kid there.
+What this also means is that if it’s time to register your kid for Primary One, but you don’t live within a 1km radius of the desired school and you haven’t completed the 10-year MOP, forget about sending your kid there.

 Because with the longer MOP, you need to physically live in the flat longer.
 So you won’t be able to rent another place closer to the school.

-Another potential issue of PLH flats is that with the longer MOP, you need to wait longer before you can upgrade to a bigger home.
-This can be inconvenient especially if you’re expanding your family.
+Another potential issue of Prime flats is that with the longer MOP, you need to wait longer before you can upgrade to a bigger home.
+This can be inconvenient, especially if you’re expanding your family.

 6. No renting out of the whole unit

-You’ll also be prohibited from renting out the whole flat, even after the 10-year MOP has ended.
-Nevertheless, you can still rent out your spare bedrooms if you wish to earn rental income.
+You’ll be prohibited from renting out the whole flat, even after the 10-year MOP has ended.
+You can still rent out your spare bedrooms if you wish to earn rental income.
+The same regulation also applies to the Plus flat category.

-What do you think about HDB’s Prime Location Public Housing (PLH) model?
+What do you think about HDB’s Prime flats?
 Let us know in the comments section below.

 If you found this article helpful, 99.co recommends PLH BTO vs mature estate BTO vs non-mature estate BTO: Which BTO to say “yes” to and Recently MOP-ed HDB that have sold double of BTO price.